daverydan/module1.1/README.md

 - Check and see if the function that outputs "Say Hi" was properly coded & invoked, while also looking for any syntactical errors
 - Check to see if the user button click is properly coded to invoke the "Say Hi" function
 - Check to see if a user name is required to invoke the "Say Hi" function as its output could be based on the user name input containing a text value or certain number of charcters in a text value

+---

+**4. Create a problem-solving example using a roadmap and the process of elimination for narrowing down issues of your own.
+You already use this skill daily.
+Break down and explain a problem you solve in your everyday life.**

+**Roadmap to Playing Electric Guitar**

+- Plug amp into outlet
+- Plug music cable into amp & guitar
+- Turn amp on and master volume up
+- Turn guitar volume up and jam out